 The Holocaust Awareness Museum and Education Center is proud to offer the Anne Frank Theater Project, an interactive experience that encourages critical thinking, compassion, and inquiry.
 The performances are appropriate for audiences ranging from 6th grade students to senior citizens.
 They are intended for use in public and private schools, youth groups, and religious schools of all denominations.
 The performances are curriculum appropriate for students learning about the Holocaust and World War II, those reading novels from or about that era, and for teaching about prejudice, intolerance, and bigotry while also heightening awareness that moral courage can move one to action and assist in improving the lives of others.
 These performances, with guided facilitated discussion, use the lessons of the Holocaust as a background to discuss current issues and make the Holocaust relevant to the world today.

-The cost associated with either show is $1,000.
 Financial assistance may be available for your school.

 We offer two professional plays: